 When you consider the wide range of services that IES offers its clients, you may think we have hundreds of employees, or that we use sub-contractors.
 That’s not quite the case – we’re a small to medium-sized company with 60+ employees.

 So how do we carry out the numerous functions required for things like factory relocation, machinery movement and engineering services with a relatively small team?
 And how do we do it while still focusing on staff development?
-The answer is: cross-training.
-Here’s why we do it, how we do it, and why it could benefit your company…
+The answer is: Cross-training.
+Here’s why we do it, how we do it, the ways in which could benefit your company…

 What is cross-training?